bloom-housing/bloom/docs/Styling2ndGen.md

 # Styling 2nd Generation Components

 This covers preliminary documentation for the "2nd generation" UI components in the Bloom design system.
-(General styling information is in the README for ui-components.)
+(General styling information can be found in the README for ui-components.)

 First, we'll go over the what & why of the new component architecture, then we'll explain the process for converting a "1st gen" component to 2nd gen.

-## What is a 2nd-gen component?
+## What are Bloom Design Tokens?

 In this updated system, the Bloom design tokens are defined as [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (aka CSS Variables).
+They're values you can insert into (almost) every place you would put an actual property value in CSS.

-These tokens include colors, typography settings, sizes, borders, and so forth.
+Bloom design tokens include colors, typography settings, sizes, borders, and so forth.
 They're located in the `ui-components/global/tokens` folder.

 For example, some colors in `tokens/colors.scss`: